waku-org/specs/standards/core/rln-contract.md

 The RLN proof that message senders provide to RLN Relay nodes does not prove the state of the membership, only its inclusion in the membership set.

-_Expired_ memberships are not proactively erased from the membership set.
+_Expired_ memberships are not immediately erased from the membership set.
-An _Expired_ membership is erased only when a new membership overwrites it or when its deposit is withdrawn.
+An _Expired_ membership is erased in the following scenarios:
+- the holder erases it to withdraw the deposit;
+- a new membership erases it to free up rate limit during registration;
+- a public function is called that erases _Expired_ memberships from the given list.

 Once in _Erased_ or _ErasedAwaitsWithdrawal_ state, the membership can no longer be used to send messages.

 ### Will my deposit be slashed if I exceed the rate limit?